Pablo Escudero Morales

-Pablo Escudero Morales (born July 6, 1973) is a Mexican politician and lawyer, member of the Ecologist Green Party of Mexico (PVEM) and former federal deputy and senator.
-From 2016 to 2017, he served as President of the Senate of Mexico.
+Pablo Escudero Morales (born 6 July 1973) is a Mexican politician and lawyer.
+A member of the Ecologist Green Party of Mexico (PVEM), he is a former federal deputy and senator.
+From 2016 to 2017, he served as president of the Senate.

 Studies and professional career

 Pablo Escudero graduated with a law degree from the Universidad Anáhuac and a master's in public administration from the National Institute of Public Administration in Madrid, Spain.

 He began his career in public administration in 1997 as the coordinator of the program for responsibilities of public servants of the Mexican Social Security Institute (IMSS).
 After leaving in 2000, he returned to the IMSS the next year as private secretary to the comptroller.
-After brief stints at Pemex and the Secretariat of the Civil Service, he moved to the National Human Rights Commission, where from 2003 to 2005 he served as private secretary to CNDH president José Luis Soberanes Fernández; he then was the CNDH's secretary of administration until 2006 and senior officer of the institution from 2006 to 2009.
+After brief stints at Pemex and the Secretariat of the Civil Service, he moved to the National Human Rights Commission (CNDH), where from 2003 to 2005 he served as private secretary to CNDH president José Luis Soberanes Fernández; he then was the CNDH's secretary of administration until 2006 and senior officer of the institution from 2006 to 2009.

 Legislative career

-In 2009, he was elected as a proportional representation federal deputy from the PVEM to the LXI Legislature of the Mexican Congress year 2012.
-In this legislature, he was president of the Civil Service Commission and secretary of the Oversight Commission for the Superior Auditor of the Federation and National Defense Commission.
+In the 2009 mid-terms, he was elected to the Chamber of Deputies as a proportional representation deputy for the PVEM during the 61st Congress.
+In that legislative session, he was president of the Civil Service Commission and secretary of the Oversight Commission for the Superior Auditor of the Federation and National Defense Commission.